10people/UnityLibrary/README.md

-This project has stopped, some feature integrated to https://github.com/10people/UnityAgileFramework
+This project has stopped, some feature integrated to https://github.com/10people/UnityAgileFramework (temporary private now)

 # UnityLibrary
 shared modules/shaders of Unity(NGUI 3.6.0, iTween contained)